contact us

 Costumes: Inbar Nemirovsky

-Original Cast: Inbar Nemirovsky, Gil Kerer, Einat Betzalel, Idan Porges.
+Original Cast: Inbar Nemirovsky, Gil Kerer, Einat Betsalel, Idan Porges

 There was an exciting feeling of an underground experience less reminiscent of a visit to the museum and more like entering a desirable club after hours.
 There were beautiful moments in which the dancers brought the artworks to life, be it human, animal or statue.
 It all felt alive.
 Ruttenberg is a witty and original choreographer.